Photo: Nicole Nodland

 In 2023, Broken Arrow Press broke new ground on ancient Rome with Conhaim’s novelization of a true story never before told in fiction—the Bacchic Conspiracy—as recounted in Memoirs of Spurius, which Midwest Book Review has called "a gem" and Kirkus Reviews says is "grippingly dramatized . . . keenly imaginative . . .
 A fine amalgam of historical scholarship and literary invention."
 Critics have likened the author's achievements in Spurius to works by Gore Vidal and Umberto Eco.

-Conhaim was born in the United States and lives in Israel.
+Conhaim was born in Minneapolis, Minnesota in 1968.